All Posts

 Tasmania year levels at a glance

-StageWhat families seeTypical age during the year
+StageWhat Tasmanian families usually seeTypical age during the year

-Optional early yearKindergarten4 to 5
+Optional earlier yearKindergarten4 to 5

 First formal school yearPrep5 to 6